Whiskered pitta: Habitat and conservation status

 It chiefly inhabits montane forest, tolerating degraded and selectively logged areas.
 Records span a wide altitudinal range of 360 to 2,200 m.
 However, the highest densities found at 900-1,500 m where it typically breeds.
 It appears to prefer closed-canopy, primary montane, oak dominated forest, frequently on steep slopes.
 Its movements are poorly understood.
-Records from south Luzon (which may refer to wintering individuals) suggest that there is some intra-island migration..
+Records from south Luzon (which may refer to wintering individuals) suggest that there is some intra-island migration.

-IUCN has assessed this bird as near threatened with estimates being at 10,000 to 19,999 mature individuals but was assessed as vulnerable prior to its discovery in more sites.
+IUCN has assessed this bird as Least Concern.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
 It is also threatened by hunting in snare traps.

 It occurs in a number of protected areas, including the Northern Sierra Madre Natural Park, Mount Pulag Natural Park, Mt.
-Isarog, Mount Data, Mounts Banahaw–San Cristobal Protected Landscape, Angat Watershed Forest Reserve and Aurora Memorial National Park however enforcement against loggers and hunters is lax.
+Isarog, Mount Data, Mounts Banahaw–San Cristobal Protected Landscape, Angat Watershed Forest Reserve and Aurora Memorial National Park.
 It is also listed as CITES Appendix I.